 A Sales Manager oversees the recruitment, hiring, and training of new sales staff members.

 Management Analysts advise a company on ways to improve their efficiency.

 Operations Managers perform a variety of duties that assist the smooth operation of a company.

-Students who choose the management emphasis will complete six business administration courses and one statistics course, in addition to completing the general requirements for an agriculture degree.
-Students must also choose between an organizational behavior class or a business and technical writing course.
+Students who choose the management emphasis will complete six business administration courses and one statistics course, in addition to completing the general requirements for a business administration degree.

 - Human Resource Management: Introduces students to the role that Human Resource Management (HRM) plays in organizational settings.
 Course content is geared towards developing the foundational body of knowledge required of entry-level HRM practitioners and is organized around the four foundation areas of HRM expertise: staffing and recruitment, employee and organizational development, compensation and benefits administration, and labor relations.